-- 1) Additional outside or private sources of aid being added to your - A change in your housing status.
-For example, your award is based on living with a relative but now you are in an apartment. - A change in your enrollment status.
-For example, you originally planned to enroll full time but subsequently decrease your enrollment to half - For transfer students the number of transfer credits you actually receive is different from those upon which the original award was based.
-For example, you list yourself as a junior level student on your FAFSA, however when your transcript is reviewed, your grade level status is determined to be sophomore. - Verification is required and results in a change to information initially reported on the FAFSA.
+- 1) Additional outside or private sources of aid being added to your award. - 2) A change in your housing status.
+For example, your award is based on living with a relative but now you are in an apartment. - 3) A change in your enrollment status.
+For example, you originally planned to enroll full time but subsequently decrease your enrollment to half time status. - 4) For transfer students the number of transfer credits you actually receive is different from those upon which the original award was based.
+For example, you list yourself as a junior level student on your FAFSA, however when your transcript is reviewed, your grade level status is determined to be sophomore. - 5) Verification is required and results in a change to information initially reported on the FAFSA.
 (For more information see "Verification.")